APCSJava/SocketGames/README.md

 Sometimes one simply wants to play text games across a TCP socket.
 For those times, this project (requires Java8 or higher).

-The project consists of two packages: org.asl.socketserver which contains the server and necessary supporting classes org.asl.socketserver.games which contains game source code or class files
+The project consists of two packages:
+* org.asl.socketserver which contains the server framework
+* org.asl.socketserver.games which contains sample games

 Game classes written for this project should abide by the following four guidelines:
 * provide a default constructor (to permit no-arg instantiation inside a thread)